dhbw-ka-pm/mentalmodels-for-teams/context-switching/contextSwitching.md

 “People experiencing attention residue after switching tasks are likely to demonstrate poor performance on that next task.
 The thicker the residue, the worse the performance.”

+# The costs of context switching

+### Kills productivity
+- slow thoughts and decisions
+  - can take up to 23 Minutes to re-focus after returning to a task
+  - context switching can take up to 40% of a person's productive time

+### impedes cognitive function
+- Our limited "brain storage" will be flooded whenever you do something that is another topic you have not been working on.
+  - e.g. News headlines, statistic reports, ...

+### diminishes attention
+ - Isaac Newton: "If I have made any valuable discoveries, it has been owing more to patient attention than to any other talent"
+   - our attention is reduced by a huge amount by context switching even if it is our most important resource.
+### Depletes energy
+   - Our brains are not as good as phones are.
+Because of that we need to take some breaks when consuming information.
+Other ways we can't keep up with all the information so that our energy will drop.

+### Confuses priorities
+- Our priorities will be at what's right in front of us and the most easy thing to do.
+Because of that we start to work on tasks that are more low-valued (like responding to emails).
+  - Our brain switches to "survival mode" where our stress leads to the need of accomplishing at least one thing.

 # Strategies to prevent context switching:

 ### Bullet Point List